Meet What's-His-Name, the Apollo Astronaut You've Never Heard Of - Vintage Space

 Meet What’s-His-Name, the Apollo Astronaut You’ve Never Heard Of

 There are some astronauts we know a lot about, or at least whose names are familiar, like Neil or Buzz (as in Armstrong and Aldrin, the first men on the Moon).
-More nerdy space fans will also recognize the names Gene and Pete (as is Cenan and Conrad).
+More nerdy space fans will also recognize the names Gene and Pete (as is Cernan and Conrad).
 But what about Donn, is Eisele?
 Donn Eisele — whose last name is pronounced Eyes-lee, not Eye-zell — is a fascinating character who flew on the first Apollo mission but most people have never heard of him.

 Like all his peers, because NASA’s astronaut qualifications were pretty rigid in the 1960s, held a Bachelor of Science degree from the US Naval Academy, a Masters of Science in Astronautics from the Air Force Institute of Technology, and flight experience at the Air Force Aerospace Research Pilot School at Edwards Air Force Base when he joined NASA as part of its third class of astronauts in October of 1963.